 The ATL airport also houses two outdoor dog parks: Poochie Park, a 1,000 square-foot dog park in the Ground Transportation area (on Domestic Terminal South), and an additional pet relief area on the Arrivals level of the International Terminal.

-Access Guide for Hartsfield-Jackson Atlanta Airport Pet Relief Areas
+Terminal Guide: Hartsfield-Jackson ATL Airport Pet Relief Areas

 Hartsfield-Jackson is a huge airport, but conveniently-located pet relief amenities allow travelers to easily allow their pets to stretch.
 Each concourse has its own indoor animal relief area.